-Truth be told I don’t ever take the Vivofit off.
+Truth be told, I don’t ever take the Vivofit off.
 It does everything I need it to.
 That being said the band does slip off on occasion.
-So, I were purchasing one of these today, I’d certainly go with the Vivofit 2 for the secure clasp feature alone.
+So, I was were purchasing one of these today, I’d certainly go with the Vivofit 2 for the secure clasp feature alone.
 Of course, as I mentioned above, there are several other features of the Vivofit 2 that may be appealing to some.

 Looking for something other than just simple steps?
 The MOOV NOW is a real-time audio coach that can help encourage you to train harder while correcting your form.
 It’s very different than the other fitness trackers on this post, so you’ll want to know what you’re getting before you order it.
-Like the Vivofit above it has a long-lasting replaceable battery that lasts up to 6 months at a time.
+Like the Vivofit above, it has a long-lasting replaceable battery that lasts up to 6 months at a time.

 Where the Moov truly excels is in sports training.
-Coaching comes for running and cycling while your swimming and boxing workouts get tracked and recorded.
-See how many strokes your using for a certain distance or see what type of cycling prowess you have.
+Coaching comes for running and cycling, while your swimming and boxing workouts get tracked and recorded.
+See how many strokes you’re using for a certain distance or see what type of cycling prowess you have.
 For those wanting to improve how you run, the Moov Now even tells you how to push harder and whether or not your stride is a bit too heavy.
 It allows you to choose intervals as well as a series of difficulty levels.
 When you’re not where you need to be, it’ll let you know it.

 Again, this isn’t a step tracker or watch.
 Rather, it’s a training device that will help you go past your plateau and reach all of your fitness goals.
 Compared to the Original Moov, the Now has a better battery life and adds fitness tracking as well as app support for all sports.
 In my opinion, the upgrade is well worth any difference in price you might pay.